 The programs administered by the Colorado Department of Human Services, Office of Economic Security are designed to increase the financial independence of Colorado’s vulnerable populations.
 The statutory authority for these programs are found in the Colorado Revised Statutes and the United States Code of Federal Regulations.

-Child Support Enforcement provides services which establish paternity and enforce orders for child and medical support.
+Child Support Services provide services which establish paternity and enforce orders for child and medical support.

 Colorado Works is Colorado's Temporary Assistance for Needy Families (TANF) program and provides public assistance to families in need.